 The university supports its employees' abilities to balance their work and personal lives (including support for employees’ personal and family health) by providing a variety of paid time off and unpaid leave options.
-For example, GW provides paid annual time and paid sick time, an above average number of paid holidays, birthday time (after 10 years of full-time service), time off for bereavement after a death in the family, and so on.
+For example, GW provides paid annual time and paid sick time, an above average number of paid holidays, time off for bereavement after a death in the family, and so on.
 The university also provides unpaid leave such as leave for military duty, Family and Medical Leave, Personal Medical Leave, Parental Leave, and others.

 Administration of Paid Time Off and Leave

-If you have questions or issues about your paid time off that cannot be resolved by working with your direct supervisor, you should contact the HR Client Partner assigned to your department or another HR representative.
-You can contact Payroll Services at 703-726-4277 for issues directly related to payroll.
-If you aren’t sure who to contact, please contact the HR Faculty & Staff Services Center at 202-994-8500, Rice Hall, 2121 Eye Street, N.W., First Floor.
+If you have questions or issues about your paid time off that cannot be resolved by working with your direct manager, you should contact the HR representative assigned to your department or another HR staff member.
+You can contact Payroll Services at 571-553-4277 for issues directly related to payroll.
+If you aren’t sure who to contact, please contact the HR Faculty & Staff Service Center at 202-994-8500, Rice Hall, 2121 Eye Street, N.W., First Floor.

 The university reserves the right to modify or discontinue its benefits programs in whole or in part at any time.

 Full-time Employee Annual Time Off Accrual

 If you are a full-time regular employee (not in research and not faculty), the schedule below shows how your annual time is calculated and accrued.

 0 - 2

 0 – 24 months

 49 – 180 months